Andreas Papandreou: Stance on terrorism

 After democracy was restored in 1974, Greece faced growing terrorist activity, fueled by economic struggles and radical left-wing sympathies, especially among youth inspired by the Athens Polytechnic uprising.
-Prime Minister Karamanlis passed a strict anti-terror legislation in 1978, which was based on the recently enacted Italian and German anti-terrorist bills.
+Prime Minister Karamanlis passed an anti-terror legislation in 1978, which was based on the recently enacted Italian and German anti-terrorist bills.
 While in opposition, Papandreou criticized the law as unconstitutional and later abolished it in 1983 without offering an alternative, arguing it targeted civil liberties more than actual terrorists.

-The pilot with one of the hijackers holding a gun, who took the TWA Flight 847 passenger plane from the unguarded Athens airport in June 1985.

 Papandreou's stance, combined with closer ties to radical Arab regimes, allowed terrorists to operate freely in Greece during the 1980s.
 This led to strained U.S.-Greece relations, especially after the TWA Flight 847 hijacking, which prompted a U.S. travel advisory and a significant decline in tourism.
 Terrorist acts, including bombings and murders linked to Arab and Palestinian factions, continued.
 PASOK often dismissed incidents as American conspiracies, or that the terrorists were freedom fighters.

-The symbol of November 17 terrorist organization, which operated largely undisturbed under Papandreou's reign.
+The symbol of 17 November terrorist organization, which operated largely undisturbed under Papandreou's governance and the inability of the authorities to capture it gave rise to speculation that it was being protected by the Greek state.

 The primary domestic terrorist organization was the 17 November (17N), targeted prominent businessmen and Western diplomats with military or intelligence roles and operated from 1975 to 2002.
 Papandreou closed down the police unit investigating 17N, and his anti-West rhetoric likely aligned with their goals since 17N ceased attacks during the first two years of his administration.
 Once he allowed U.S. bases to remain, 17N turned against him, reaching its peak in late-1980s with the assassination of New Democracy Member of Parliament Pavlos Bakoyannis during the Koskotas scandal.

-Throughout the 1980s, Greek police were underfunded and weakened by Papandreou's anti-authoritarian stance, resulting in few convictions.
+Throughout the 1980s, Greek police remained underfunded, weakened by Papandreou's anti-authoritarian stance, resulting in few convictions.
 State surveillance was used to monitor Papandreou's political rivals instead of terrorists.
 A policy shift came under Mitsotakis in the 1990s, who reinstated Karamanlis' anti-terror legistation and expelled terrorist groups.
 PASOK repealed it again in 1993.